shreystechtips/pythonbytes/projects/fractals-I/README.md

 together.
 And this has everything to do with the deep mysteries of the universe that we don't have time to explain here.
 But I did want to tell you just these few terms { 'chaos', 'dynamical system', 'mathematics', 'fractal' }
 so that you would have little buzzy wires with sparks coming out in your mind as you work on this project.
-If the word 'philosophy' means 'understanding of the universe' then the famous quote related to how we don't learn everything all at once goes like this:
+If the word 'philosophy' means 'understanding of the universe' then supposing things are complicated we can't learn everything at once.
+Hamlet says...

 > There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy.

-If you would like to get started on the project ideas (there are three here) just skip down to where it says **Project 1** or **Project 2** or **Project 3**.
+Again: If you would like to get started on the project ideas (there are three here) just skip down to where it says **Project 1** or **Project 2** or **Project 3**.
+Or just keep reading.
+Next it is pirates.

 ### Randomness and Probability